karanwxliaa/Research-for-UG-Students/README.md

   * [Allen Institute for AI, Research and Engineering Internships](https://allenai.org/internships)

-The following are some research internships for Indian students:
+Other programs for Indian students:

 1. ~~S.N.
 Bose Scholarship sponsored by IUSSTF~~, it's been closed for almost two years now.
 2. [ICTS Summer research program](https://www.icts.res.in/academic/summer-research-program), by ICTS-TIFR.